marcelotorrescisterna/MarceloTorresPortfolio/README.md

 # Marcelo Torres: Data Scientist Portfolio
 Hello and welcome to my personal Data Scientist Portfolio.
 My name is **Marcelo Torres** and I am a Data Scientist, Industrial Engineer with a Master´s Degree in Finance.
 I began my journey in Data Science when I wrote my thesis when I was finishing my engineering career back in 2019.
-I had to work with a dataset of 7 million entries, therefore I was forced to learn Python and it´s most common libraries for working with data such as Pandas and Numpy.
+I had to work with a dataset of 7 million entries, therefore I was forced to learn Python and its most common libraries for working with data such as Pandas and Numpy.
 Since then and during all 2020 I started my path on Data Science, focusing my effort on learning Machine Learning and Deep Learning.
 During the whole year I did a great amount of courses from Coursera and Udemy which gave me a great amount of knowledge.
 I also did several projects in those courses and some of my own which I intend to show in this portfolio.
 ## Project Number 1: Titanic Kaggle Competition Project
 The Titanic Project is a classic project from Kaggle specially for beginners in the data science world.
-THe goal of this project is to classify if a person as a survivor or not.
+THe goal of this project is to classify a passenger as a survivor or not.
 As it´s usual in the world of Data Science, there are several approaches that can lead to a possible solution.
 For this particular task I decided to work with Neural Networks.
 As a personal opinion, Neural Networks are one of my favorite tools.

 ### Exploratory Data Analysis
 Before starting any project, it´s very useful to take a look at the data, this is a very common task known as Exploratory Data Analysis.